Network Configuration Automation

 SNMP is used for fault handling, monitoring equipment, and retrieving performance data, but very few use SNMP to set configurations.
 More often, there is no 1:1 translation between a CLI configuration operation and an SNMP “SET.”
 It’s hard to get this 1-2-1 correlation.
 As a result, not many people use SNMP for device configuration and management of structures.

-CLI scripting was the primary approach to automating configuration changes to the network before NETCONF.
+CLI scripting was the primary approach to automating network configuration changes before NETCONF.
 Unfortunately, CLI scripting has several limitations, including a lack of transaction management, no structured error management, and the ever-changing structure and syntax of commands, making scripts fragile and costly to maintain.
 Even the use of autocorrelation scripts won’t be able to fix it.

 People make mistakes, and ultimately, people are bad at stuff.
 It’s the nature of the beast.
 Human error plays a significant role in network outages, and if a person is not logging in doing CLI, they are less likely to make a costly mistake.
 Human interaction with the network is a major cause of network outages.